alexseong/Capstone_Project_CanYouKickIt/README.md

 <img src="img/Capstone_CanYouKickIt_imgs.007.png" align="middle"/>

 I then used Non-Negative Matrix Factorization to model latent topics in the project descriptions and looked at the top terms associated with each latent topic.
 Based on the top terms by topic, I found that these topics had very interpretable divisions in themes.
+This is illustrated below for projects in the Film category.

 <img src="img/Capstone_CanYouKickIt_imgs.009.png" align="middle"/>